-Right now, the Tsavo Cheetah Project is running a fundraising campaign to add more camera traps and other monitoring equipment to the region.
-You can pledge to the Project or see their latest goals, images, videos, and updates at experiment.com.
+The Tsavo Cheetah Project will run another fundraising campaign this fall to add more camera traps and other monitoring equipment to the region.
+You can pledge to the Project or see their latest goals, images, videos, and updates.

 Return to the Classroom